kylebarron/pydelatin/README.md

 conda install -c conda-forge pydelatin
 ```

+On Windows, installing via Conda is strongly recommended.

-Binary wheels are provided for macOS and Linux.
-On Windows, [`glm`][glm] is a
+If installing with pip on Windows, [`glm`][glm] is a prerequisite for building
-prerequisite for building from source.
-Open an issue if you'd like to help
+from source.
+Open an issue if you'd like to help package binary wheels for
-package binary wheels for Windows.
+Windows.

 [glm]: https://glm.g-truc.net/